Tennis Injury Blog

 Tennis Injury – Strengthening Exercises

 1) To do a bridge, lie on your back with your feet flat on the ground and your legs bent.
-Raise your hips off of the ground until your body forms a straight line from your head to your feet.
+Bring your hips up off the ground until your body forms a straight line from your head to your feet.
 Hold this position for 5 seconds, then lower yourself back down.
 This will strengthen your lower back and glutes.
-Repeat 10 times.
+Repeat 10 times and when lowering down engage your lower core to release any tension within your lower back muscles.

-2) To do a squat, stand with your feet shoulder-width apart and your toes turned out slightly.
-Bend at the waist and lower yourself until your thighs are parallel to the ground.
-Hold this position for 5 seconds, then raise yourself back up.
+2) For a simple squat, stand shoulder-width apart with your toes turned out slightly.
+Bend down until your thighs are parallel to the ground or as far down as you can go knowing you will be able to come back up.
+We recommend holding this position for 5 seconds, then raise yourself back up.
 Repeat 10 times.
+For squat variations why not try a weighted squat or squat with your hands above your head.

 3) There are many ways to do a lunge, but all of them involve stepping forward with one leg and bending the other knee so that your thigh is parallel to the ground.
 You can hold your hands together in front of you or behind your head for balance.
 When doing a lunge, make sure to keep your back straight and your core engaged.
 Don’t let your front knee go over your toes, and be sure to push off with your back foot when you return to standing.
-Hold for 30 seconds and repeat on each side 2-4 times.
+Aim for 2-3 sets of 8-10 lunges on each side.

 If you’re new to lunges, start by doing them slowly and holding the position for a few seconds.
 As you get stronger, you can gradually increase the speed and duration of each lunge.
-Lunges are a great exercise for strengthening the quadriceps, hamstrings, and glutes.
-They can also help improve balance and stability.
+We are focusing on lower body here because these exercises are brilliant for strengthening the quadriceps, hamstrings, and glutes.
+They can also help improve balance and stability on court when setting up to hit your shot.

-4) You can also improve your strength by doing some basic exercises like shoulder presses and rows.
-These exercises will help keep your muscles strong and flexible, which can help protect you from injuries.
+4) You can also improve your upper body strength by doing some basic exercises like shoulder presses (raising a bar above your head) and rows (pulling a bar into your body).
+These exercises will help keep your muscles strong and flexible, which can help protect you from injuries and there is no need to go heavy on the weight as you are training for flexibility which is why for tennis, we recommend using bands for these types of strengthening exercises.

 5) Remember that regular stretching can help you become stronger as well.
 Stretching lengthens muscle tissue and enhances flexibility, which can make you feel more agile and improve your athletic performance.
-We encourage you to stretch even if you have no injuries or soreness as it will improve your on court fitness too.
-Check out our blog on Tennis Fitness for more key information on improving your game.
+We encourage you to stretch even if you have no injuries or soreness as it will prevent them from happening.
+As coaches and players, we have seen the same story occur many times where a player never stretches because they have never had an injury and over time it can lead to a big injury with a long rehabilitation time before they are able to get back on court.
+Check out our blog on Tennis Fitness for more key information on improving your tennis game.